Okahijiki

 If you add a little mayonnaise, it's very popular with children , and it's even appearing on school lunch menus at local elementary and junior high schools in Nanyo City.

-In addition, as tempura, stir-fried dishes, and sashimi Tsuma , and it is a very popular local vegetable in Yamagata Prefecture because it is available on the market for a long time.
+In addition, there is a large repertoire such as tempura, stir-fried dishes, and sashimi tama, and it is a traditional vegetable that is very popular in Yamagata Prefecture because it is available in the market for a long time.

 How to choose when buying and things to be careful about when cooking

-The reddish parts, especially near the roots, are hard and inedible, so cut them off first before cooking.
+When purchasing, we recommend a smaller one .
+The reddish areas near the roots are hard and uneasy, so cut them off before cooking.

 summary